hm-lang/core/proposals/README.md

 instance of the class is needed.
 It is a compiler error if a `;;reset()` method (with no arguments) is defined after other `;;reset` methods (with arguments).

+Static functions, or *class functions*, can't depend on any instance variables, and use the double underscore operator `__` to be defined.
+They are called with the syntax `someClass__someStaticFunction(...Args)`.

 ```
 exampleClass := {
     # class instance variables can be defined here:
     X; int

+    # classes must be resettable to a blank state, or to whatever is specified
+    # as the starting value based on a `reset` function.  this is true even
+    # if fields are defined as immutable.
+    ;;reset(X; int): null
+        This X = X move()

+    __someStaticFunction(Y; int): int
+        Y /= 2
+        return Y move()

+    # class instance functions can be defined here; this is a *pure function*
+    # that cannot depend on instance variables, however.  it can be set
+    # individually for each class instance, unlike a static class function.
+    somePureFunction(): null
+        print("hello!")

     # class methods can be defined as well.
     # this one does not change the underlying instance: